-The 2024 Ernest Solvay Prize goes to Prof. Omar Yaghi
+The 2026 Ernest Solvay Prize goes to Prof. Xiaowei Zhuang

-The award ceremony of the Ernest Solvay Prize by Syensqo was held at the Palais des Académies in Brussels on March 19, 2024.
+The award ceremony of the 2026 Ernest Solvay Prize will be held at the Palais des Académies in Brussels on March 10, 2026.

 Honoring explorers and scientific excellence